Wish you could have a detailed conversation with key customers or target prospects to gather feedback about your brand, products, or services?

 Oftentimes this research methodology uses a third-party research company to lead a conversation.

 Here's an inside look at the IDI process.

 It all starts with the kickoff meeting.
 Here is where market research pros will walk clients through the finer details of the project.
 This includes reviewing the objectives, timeline, interview criteria, honorariums, and more.

 Learn more about market research kickoff meetings and what should be covered.

-Fieldwork: During the fieldwork stage is when the IDIs take place.
-Great market research interviewers like to think of themselves as gold miners who try to find pieces of information to help clients drive future strategy.
+The fieldwork stage is when the actual interviews take place.
+Qualified market research interviewers like to think of themselves as gold miners who try to find pieces of information to help clients drive future strategy.